• Home

 These principles are universally applicable to both physical agents, such as robots, and virtual agents, such as software-based assistants, making them foundational across all domains of Agentic AI.

-In this fast-evolving era of Artificial Intelligence, there is a growing consensus among researchers and developers that truly advanced and efficient Agentic AI applications are nearly impossible without LLMs.
+In this fast-evolving era of Artificial Intelligence, researchers and developers have a growing consensus that truly advanced and efficient Agentic AI applications are nearly impossible without LLMs.
 The ability of AI agents to understand natural language, reason contextually, and interact dynamically with humans has redefined what autonomy and intelligence mean in the digital age.
 Without LLMs, many argue that AI agents would remain confined to rigid rule-based systems, incapable of adaptive, real-world decision-making that closely resembles human cognition.

 On the contrary, had AlphaGo and MuZero been equipped with an LLM, we could communicate with them, hear their ‘thought process,’ and understand how they evolve, bridging the gap between pure computation and human interpretability.